0xbitcoin/0xbitcoin-miner/README.md

 Solves proof of work to mine supported ERC20 tokens.

-#### Update 1.5.11 - 1000X CPU Pool Mining
+### Update 1.5.11 - 1000X CPU Pool Mining

 This new build uses the C++ addon to accelerate the CPU mining one-thousand fold.
-Pool mining been added and this can be accomplished with the command 'pool mine'.
-You can select a different pool with 'pool select http://...'.
+Pool mining with the command 'pool mine'.
+Select a different pool with 'pool select http://...'.
 Keep in mind that this update will migrate all vault data to a new and improved version so be sure to back up your private keys.

 ### Official Releases Downloads